 If you’re looking to HODL long-term, one of the best ways to reap the rewards is to invest in crypto through a self-invested personal pension (SIPP).
 While many mainstream banks and financial institutions aren’t yet offering this option - a select few are.

 If you buy crypto through a SIPP and later sell it - you’ll pay no Capital Gains Tax or Income Tax.

 Sounds obvious, but you’d kick yourself if you got a hefty tax fine just because you didn’t get your taxes filed in time.

 This is the deadline for filing your tax return for the 2021 - 2022 financial year (6th April 2021 - 5th April 2022).
-You’ll need to report all crypto income, capital gains and capital losses for this period by the 31st of January 2023 at the latest.
+You’ll need to report all crypto income, capital gains, and capital losses for this period by the 31st of January 2024 at the latest.

-One more thing - the deadline to pay your tax bill is also the 31st of January 2023.
-So if you’re leaving submitting your tax return until the last minute - you’ll also be liable to pay your tax bill up front.
+One more thing - the deadline to pay your tax bill is also the 31st of January 2024.
+So if you’re leaving submitting your tax return until the last minute - you’ll also be liable to pay your tax bill upfront.

 However, it’s much easier to file your taxes online using the Government Gateway service.
 The Self Assessment Tax Return and Capital Gains Tax Summary are both available on this online platform.

 If you’ve not submitted a Self Assessment Tax Return before, you’ll need to register by the 5th of October 2023.
 If you haven’t done this already, you should contact HMRC to find out if you can get registered in time for the tax deadline in January.